siggisv/remotemo/docs/API_design.md

 character at the time with a slight delay inbetween (as set by the 'delay between chars' property).
-With the exception of special characters like the `backspace` character and the `newline` character, each character displayed will move the cursor one space to the right (wrapping might change this).
+With the exception of special characters like the `backspace` character and the `newline` character, each character displayed will move the cursor one space to the right (if already at the right border of the text area, it will stay put or wrap to next line depending on the wrapping settings.
+If wrapping set to `word` it might wrap even sooner).

+- Returns `0` on success.
+- Returns `-2` if some of the text could not get displayed (e.g. reached end of line while wrapping was set to `off`).
-- The `backspace` character will move the cursor one space to the left and overwrite the content there with a single `space` character (unless the cursor was already at the left border).
+- The `backspace` character will move the cursor one space to the left and overwrite the content there with a single `space` character (unless the cursor was already at the left border.
+Even with wrapping set on, it does not move back to previous line).
 - The `newline` character just moves the cursor to the beginning of the next line.
 - If the inverse property is set to `true`, will display the string with the foreground and background colors switched.

 > **Warning** Any non-ASCII character will be displayed as `�`.
+This will not
+> count as "text could not get displayed".

-Wrapping:
+#### Wrapping:
 - If set to `off` then text printed beyond the right border gets lost and the cursor stops just inside the border.
 - If set to `char` then text wraps to the beginning of the next line when